 The chemical control section of the WMP shall include specific and detailed plans for any herbicide use.
 It must indicate where herbicides would be used, which herbicides would be used, and specify techniques to be used to avoid drift or residual toxicity to native and special-status vegetation consistent with any County of San Luis Obispo Department of Agriculture/Weights and Measures guidelines.
+The WMP shall specify the herbicide mode of action and require only post-emergent herbicides be used in and within 50-feet of revegetation and natural areas in order to avoid disruption of native seed germination.
+Also, only grass-specific herbicides (graminicides) shall be used where sensitive broad-leaved plants are present to avoid impacts to sensitive plant species.
 All herbicide applications shall follow U.S. Environmental Protection Agency label instructions and be completed in accordance with federal, state, and local laws and regulations.
 Herbicide treatment shall only be implemented by a Licensed Qualified Applicator with the appropriate County permits.
 Herbicides shall not be applied during or within 72 hours of predicted rain or when wind velocities exceed six miles per hour.
-Only watersafe herbicides shall be used within 100 feet of channels or other riparian or wetland features.
+Only water-safe herbicides shall be used within 100 feet of channels or other riparian or wetland features.